crazyvinvin/Portfolio-S3/README.md

 ### Differences at my job
 When I'm working at Jumbo it's often my job to manage our team of employees and make sure we complete the things that have to be done so that we can close the store nice and clean at the end of the day.
 Over the day I talk to a lot of different employees.
 Some people I work with are new and need a lot of support, while others are older and have been working at Jumbo for years.
 The people that have been working at Jumbo for a while often know what they have to do when they arrive, however the newer people need a lot more explanation, which isn't a problem, as long as your speaking the same language.

 A few weeks ago we had a new employee join the team.
 She is from bulgaria and her dutch (my main language) and english aren't great yet.
 I find it really exciting to work with her, explaining important information to eachother is a puzzle we both find interesting to solve.
-Especially when dealing with customers it can be difficult sometimes.
+However, when it comes to dealing with customers it can be difficult sometimes.
 She first has to explain to the customer that she doesn't speak dutch and then she has to wave in a dutch speaking employee for assistance.
-However, it's amazing to have a person on the team so different from others as she comes with new ideas to improve and brings something fresh to the workplace.
+Nontheless, it's amazing to have a person on the team so different from others as she comes with new ideas to improve and brings something fresh to the workplace.

 I don't think differences in "culture" should ever be a problem.
 As long as people keep communicating and are open to change.

-## Professionality
+## Professionalism
 During the Semester, students are expected to "act in a professional manner during software development and learning by actively asking and applying feedback from stakeholders[...]" (canvas, 2022).
 To achieve this, I have worked with my teachers and feedpulse and done retrospectives every sprint with the group I worked with for the group project.

 ### Feedpulse